24th Annual Meeting of the Vision Health Research Network

 We would like to thank the five speakers involved in the « Information and Research Strategies for Residents » session.
 Their expertise was shared with residents in ophthalmology, who were able to learn more about clinical research as a part of their academic curriculum.

-For a second year, a special edition of the Annals of Eye Science journal will be available in the coming months and will include authorized abstracts from oral presentations and posters presented at the meeting.
-Details to come.
+For a second year, a special edition of the « Annals of Eye Science » journal gathering authorized abstracts is now available.
+Link to the special edition.

 Shigeru Kinoshita, MD, PhD